About Our Work

 Does the Freestore Foodbank sell food?

 The Freestore Foodbank does not and cannot sell donated food.
-In addition, our network of partner agencies are prohibited from selling food intended for those in need.
-Partner agencies do contribute a small shared maintenance fee to cover operational costs; the rate is charged by the pound and varies by type of food.
+In addition, our network of community partner agencies are prohibited from selling food intended for those in need.
+Community partner agencies do contribute a small shared maintenance fee to cover operational costs; the rate is charged by the pound and varies by type of food.